 The oil and gas industry is becoming a competitive and expensive ecosystem.
-In this time, it’s crucial to know exactly where your money is going in a joint operating agreement.
-If you have any concerns that your capital may be misallocated by an operator within this agreement, it might be time to consider conducting a joint interest audit (JIA).
+In this time, it's crucial to know exactly where your money is going in a joint operating agreement.

 Taking the steps to verify where your money is being spent and whether it is being spent appropriately within joint operating agreements (JOA) is well worth your while.
 Coding errors with budget spending, such as cost overcharges, or with licenses often occur.
 These issues can result in significant losses if they’re not thoroughly investigated.
 If you are a non-operator, conducting a JIA will let you verify costs charged to you and resolve errors.
 This could result in you potentially recovering hundreds of thousands, if not millions of dollars.